 The UAE, particularly Dubai, ranks high among foreign national investors and entrepreneurs seeking to explore markets for their entrepreneurial ventures.
 This is because Dubai follows a growth-centric approach.
-The government of Dubai is constantly working towards updating and introducing policies and regulations that favour economic and social development.
-This in turn translates into laws and rules that favour and encourage entrepreneurs and investors.
+The government of Dubai is constantly working towards updating and introducing policies and regulations that favor economic and social development.
+This in turn translates into laws and Dubai investor visa rules that favor and encourage entrepreneurs and investors.

 What is an Investor Visa?

 The UAE Government issues several types of visas depending on the purpose of your visit to the UAE.
 One of the visa categories is an Investor Visa.
 Also known as Dubai partner visa and business visa, the UAE investor visa is issued to investors or entrepreneurs who have set up their businesses in the UAE.

 Although the terms investor visa and UAE partnership visa may be considered by some as synonyms, there is a structural difference between the two.